Our guide to understanding what a credit report is and what you need to know about it.

 Credit is a form of borrowing.
 It means you can get something now (e.g. goods, a service or money) on the agreement you will pay back the cost later.
 The most common types of credit are mortgages, loans, overdrafts and credit cards.
-But there are many other situations where you obtain credit, though you might not realise you’re doing it.
+But there are many other situations where you use credit, possibly without even realising.
 For example, mobile phone contracts spread the cost of your phone over the length of the agreement.
 Utility bills also count as credit, because you receive the utilities before you pay for them.
 Most adults have at least one form of credit, and even if you don’t, it is highly likely that you will in the future.

 Repayments on credit are normally made in monthly instalments, and you'll be charged an interest rate as a percentage of what you owe.